 Cultural Resources.
 Proposed expansion activities would remain within the existing footprint of the KLF and would not involve excavation.
-An archaeological inventory survey conducted in 1993 did not identify any archaeological resources or historic properties within the project area.
+An AIS conducted in 1993 did not identify any archaeological resources or historic properties within the project area, and former features are no longer present, due to site construction.
 No other foreseeable actions have been identified in the vicinity of the KLF that would cause a cumulative impact to cultural resources when combined with implementation of the proposed expansion of the landfill.

 Geology and Soils.
-Analysis of soil borings, test pits, and laboratory results indicate that the project site is suitable for construction of the proposed expansion from a geotechnical standpoint.
+Analysis of soil borings, test pits, and laboratory results indicate that the project site is suitable for the proposed vertical expansion from a geotechnical standpoint.
 Based on the soil and waste mass properties, and the designed slopes of the landfill, the proposed landfill expansion is expected to remain stable.
 No other foreseeable actions have been identified in the vicinity of the KLF that would cause a cumulative impact to geology and soils when combined with implementation of the proposed expansion of the landfill.

 Hazardous Materials and Hazardous Waste.
 The types of waste to be accepted at the KLF would not change under the proposed action, and procedures to prevent disposal of hazardous waste at the facility would be maintained.
-Prior to implementing expansion activities, BMPs would be developed and implemented by the construction contractor to eliminate or minimize the potential of a release during expansion activities.
-Landfill operations would continue to be conducted in accordance with the Operating Plan and the SPCC Plan developed for the KLF.
+Landfill operations would continue to be conducted in accordance with the Site Operations Manual and the SPCC Plan developed for the KLF.
 No other foreseeable actions have been identified in the vicinity of the KLF that would cause a cumulative impact to hazardous materials and hazardous waste when combined with implementation of the proposed expansion of the landfill.